sskyy/twenty/README.md

 ## we are recruiting

 For now, we have three engineers full of passion to develop zero.js and twenty, and looking forward to have more company.
-Please send email to admin@onezerojs.com, remember to tell us your github accgount name.
+Please send email to admin@onezerojs.com, remember to tell us your github account name.